-26th January, India’s Republic Day: Republic day is celebrated to honour the Constitution of India which came into effect on this day in 1950.
+*26th January, India’s Republic Day: Republic day is celebrated to honour the Constitution of India which came into effect on this day in 1950.
 26th January 2021 marks the 72nd Republic Day.

-12th, 13th, 14th February, Losar, Tibetan New Year: The first day of the first month of Tibetan lunar calendar is marked as Losar, Tibetan New Year.
-Traditionally Tibetans celebrate Losar to signify harvesting the yearly crop by the farmers and celebrating the joy over good yield from the field before the beginning of next yearly cultivation.
+Losar day 1-3, Tibetan New Year: The first day of the first month of the Tibetan lunar calendar is marked as Losar, Tibetan New Year.
+Traditionally Tibetans celebrate Losar to signify harvesting the yearly crop by the farmers and celebrating the joy over good yield from the field before the beginning of the next yearly cultivation.
 They make prayer offerings, hanging prayer flags, ceremonies, folk dances and friends and family reunions.

 Three-day traditional observance of Losar in Tibet

 The first day of Losar is called Lama Losar when the high ranking Tibetan Lamas and high-level Tibetan officials extend their greetings & respects to H.H. the Dalai Lama while the State Oracle goes in a trance.
 The general public greets their respective gurus and visits monasteries to offer prayers and attend sermons.
 All the Tibetan Buddhists greet their respective gurus and wish each other prosperity for the year ahead.
 Families visit monasteries to offer prayers and attend sermons.

 The second day is King’s Losar when the Ringyen Tripa (One who represents ancient Kings of Tibet) offers Gyalsi Nadhun (traditional seven auspicious articles of royalty) to the Tibetan spiritual leader His Holiness the Dalai Lama.